-The organization has been approved as a charitable organization in terms of section 97 of the Income Tax act, 2015 (Act 896) and the receipts & accruals are exempt from income tax in terms of Section 97(4) of the act.
-The charitable organization has been approved for purposes under Section 97 (1)(a) of the act.
+The Organisation has been approved as a charitable Organisation in terms of section 97 of the Income Tax act, 2015 (Act 896) and the receipts & accruals are exempt from income tax in terms of Section 97(4) of the act.

+The charitable Organisation has been approved for purposes under Section 97 (1)(a) of the act.